mindfulme/C-Essential-Code-Library/README.md

 Or if use still need help acontact me  https://www.linkedin.com/in/mapinc/ thanks              Do not hesitate for asking me!
 Let the Array work properly! clear...
 It is all about path , not the destination.
+For thosethose, who dont know what is GitHub please visit about section.